 - E195-E2: US$ 60.4 million

-As you can see, the E2 family of aircraft is far cheaper to buy than the Airbus Aircraft.
+As you can see, the E2 family of aircraft is far cheaper to buy than the Airbus.
 However, Airbus does have a larger ‘production’ scale and thus might be able to drop the price.
-They might be able to drop the price by so much that they pretty much give the aircraft to you at cost… just like how Delta is rumored to have so many A220 aircraft on order.
+They might be able to drop the price by so much that they pretty much give the aircraft to you at cost, something that is rumored to be the reason Delta has so many A220s on order.

 Which is best?